-To date, we have successfully developed two commercial products.
-On May 5, 2023, the European Commission, or EC, announced that it had approved the Marketing Authorization Application, or MAA, for Elfabrio and on May 9, 2023, the FDA announced that it had approved the Biologics License Application, or BLA, for Elfabrio (pegunigalsidase alfaiwxj) injection BLA 761161, each for adult patients with a confirmed diagnosis of Fabry disease.
+On May 5, 2023, the European Commission, or EC, announced that it had approved the MAA for Elfabrio and on May 9, 2023, the FDA announced that it had approved the Biologics License Application, or BLA, for Elfabrio (pegunigalsidase alfa-iwxj) injection BLA 761161, each for adult patients with a confirmed diagnosis of Fabry disease.
 Both approvals cover the 1 mg/kg every two weeks dosage.
 Elfabrio was approved by the FDA with a boxed warning for hypersensitivity reactions/anaphylaxis, consistent with Enzyme Replacement Therapy (ERT) class labeling, and Warnings/Precautions providing guidance on the signs and symptoms of hypersensitivity and infusion-associated reactions seen in the clinical studies as well as treatments to manage such events should they occur.
 The Warnings/Precautions for membranoproliferative glomerulonephritis (MPGN) alert prescribers to the possibility of MPGN and provide guidance for appropriate patient management.
 Overall, the FDA review team concluded that in the context of Fabry disease as a rare, serious disease with limited therapeutic options that may not be suitable to all individual patients, the benefit-risk of Elfabrio is favorable for the treatment of adults with confirmed Fabry disease.
 According to the EMA, overall, the benefit/risk balance of Elfabrio is positive in the claimed indication (Fabry disease).
-Elfabrio has also been approved for marketing in Great Britain, Switzerland and Israel.

 The FDA publicly released the internal review documents for Elfabrio.
 These documents provide previously unavailable additional information regarding the basis for the FDA's May 2023 approval decision.
-In particular, the FDA determined that substantial evidence of effectiveness for Elfabrio in Fabry patients was established with one adequate and well-controlled study (our phase I\II clinical trial of Fabry Disease, Study PB-102-F01/02) with confirmatory evidence provided by our phase III BALANCE clinical trial of PRX-102 for the treatment of Fabry disease, or the BALANCE study (also referred to as Study PB-102-F20).
+In particular, the FDA determined that substantial evidence of effectiveness for Elfabrio in Fabry patients was established with one adequate and well-controlled study (our phase IVII clinical trial of Fabry Disease, Study PB-102-F01/02) with confirmatory evidence provided by our phase III BALANCE clinical trial of PRX-102 for the treatment of Fabry disease, or the BALANCE study (also referred to as Study PB-102-F20).
 The FDA review team also concluded that the BALANCE study met its primary efficacy endpoint, which assessed the annualized rate of change in eGFR (estimated glomerular filtration rate) over 104 weeks.
 However, the FDA also determined that the results from the BALANCE study did not support a non-inferiority claim to the comparator product due to the lack of data to support a non-inferiority margin.